"""Compiling grammar for efficient token mask generation."""

 tags : List[StructuralTagItem]

-The structural tags.
+(Deprecated) The structural tags.
+Use StructuralTag class instead.

 triggers : List[str]